 Mark E. Pulido,

 Councilmember Mark E. Pulido was elected to the Cerritos City Council in March 2011.
 He served as Mayor Pro Tem in 2013-2014 and as Mayor in 2014.
 He was re-elected to the City Council in 2015.

-Councilmember Pulido is the Council liaison to the ABC Unified School District and serves on the City's Performing Arts, County Health Department/Health Insurance and Library committees.
-Councilmember Pulido is the Council's delegate to the Gateway Cities Council of Governments – 91/605/405 Corridor Cities Committee and an alternate delegate to Sanitation Districts 2, 3, 18 & 19/Waste Management.
+Councilmember Pulido is a Council liaison to the ABC Unified School District and the liaison to Cerritos Community College.
+He serves on the City's Performing Arts and Library committees.
+Councilmember Pulido is the Council's delegate to the Gateway Cities Council of Governments – 91/605/405 Corridor Cities Committee and an alternate delegate to the League of California Cities, Sanitation Districts 2, 3, 18 & 19/Waste Management and the SELACO Workforce Development Board – Policy Board.

 Councilmember Pulido is the District Director for Congressman Alan Lowenthal.
 He previously worked for the California Legislature for more than a decade, serving as District Director to State Senator Alan Lowenthal.
 Prior to that, he served as a legislative consultant with the California State Assembly in the Los Angeles offices of Assembly Speakers Robert M. Hertzberg, Herb J. Wesson Jr. and Fabian Núñez.
 In the 1990s, Councilmember Pulido worked for the City of Long Beach in the City Manager's Office, the Long Beach Redevelopment Agency, the Budget Bureau, the Parks, Recreation and Marine Department and the Gang Intervention/Prevention Program.